Head of Department: Ms A Kublik

 KS4 (Years 10 and 11) Art Gallery

-We always have an extremely positive response to our annual PTA fund-raising calendar competition and receive many beautiful, high-quality entries.
-We are delighted with the artwork submitted and have been able to make use of much of it in the final design (the work of around 130 students is featured).
+Calendar competition: We always have an extremely positive response to our annual PTA fund-raising calendar competition and receive many beautiful, high-quality entries.
+We are delighted with the artwork submitted for the 2025 calendar (linked below) and have been able to make use of much of it in the final design – the work of around 145 students is featured.
 Well done to the students whose work was selected to feature in the latest calendar and to the many others who were shortlisted.
+Calendars from previous years can be found by clicking the following links: 2024, 2023, 2022 and 2021.

 Students focus on painting and drawing, making connections to the work of various artists linked to the theme of 'Fantastic Beasts'.
 They develop their drawing skills working in a wide range of materials, manipulating the grid method as a way of improving accuracy.
 Colour theory is included in the Year 7 project and students learn how to mix colours and paint application skills.
 Students have the opportunity to complete written analysis and annotation to develop literacy skills and students practise their 3D-making skills working in clay.